Proven-Paradox/shaper-system/Handbook.md

 Targets: Self
 Cost: 8 HP
 Cooldown: 4 Rounds
 Effect: You increased on the [Offensive Track](#the-offensive-track) and become [Charged](#charged).
-Description: Winding up for a powerful attack.
+Description: Preparing for a powerful attack.
 This could represent charging your weapon with power, winding up for a huge punch, charging up a laser weapon, or similar effects.

 #### Psychic Blast
 Spell [Careful]